quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 If you plan to use alignment based approaches for taxonomic assigment (i.e. BLAST or VSEARCH), that's enough.
 You may proceed with ASV classification.
 Otherwise, if you would like to use the **sklearn** approach you need to train the classifier.
 For 16S data, it is recommended to firstly extract the region you're interested in by using your primer sequences:
-In the **EXAMPLE** below we are extracting the V3-V4 hyper-variable regions from SILVA 16S full-lenght sequences by using Illumina V3V4 primers.
+In the **EXAMPLE** below we are extracting the V3-V4 hyper-variable regions from SILVA 16S full-length sequences by using Illumina V3V4 primers.

 Both the following two steps are quite time-consuming so, we are just going to discuss how to do that.
 Initially, we extract from our reference collection, only the regions in which we are interested: